EYEfarted/Projects/README.md

 # Projects
-# just need a place to dumb all of my scripts
+# just need a place to dump all of my scripts